Robert Colville (died 1584)

-Robert Colville of Cleish (1532-1584) was a Scottish courtier.
+Robert Colville of Cleish (1532–1584) was a Scottish courtier.

+Family background

-He was the eldest son of Robert Colville of Cleish (1508-1560) and Francesca Colquhoun.
+He was the eldest son of Robert Colville of Cleish (1508–1560) and Francesca Colquhoun.
+His father was master of household to Lord James of St Andrews in the 1550s and was killed on 7 May 1560 at the Siege of Leith.
 His grandfather was Sir James Colville of Easter Wemyss (d.
 1540).

 His younger brother was John Colville the political intriguer.

-His father was killed on 7 May 1560 at the Siege of Leith.

 Colville's family home was Cleish Castle in Kinross which he rebuilt and extended.